 Following trial completion, trial data are analyzed to assess safety and efficacy.
 The results of pre-clinical studies and clinical trials are then submitted to the FDA as part of an NDA, along with proposed labeling for the drug and information about the manufacturing process and facilities that will be used to ensure drug quality, results of analytical testing conducted on the chemistry of the drug, and other relevant information.
 The NDA is a request for approval to market the drug and must contain adequate evidence of safety and efficacy, which is demonstrated by extensive pre-clinical and clinical testing.
 The application includes both negative or ambiguous results of pre-clinical studies and clinical trials as well as positive findings.
 Data may come from company-sponsored clinical trials intended to test the safety and efficacy of a use of a drug, or from a number of alternative sources, including studies initiated by investigators.
 To support marketing approval, the data submitted must be sufficient in quality and quantity to establish the safety and efficacy of the investigational drug product to the satisfaction of the FDA.
-The submission of an NDA is subject to the payment of substantial user fees; a waiver of such fees may be obtained under certain limited circumstances.
 FDA approval of an NDA must be obtained before a drug may be offered for sale in the United States.

-In addition, under the Pediatric Research Equity Act, or PREA, an NDA or supplement to an NDA must contain data to assess the safety and efficacy of the drug for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the drug is safe and effective.
+In addition, under the Pediatric Research Equity Act, or PREA, as amended, an NDA or supplement to an NDA must contain data to assess the safety and efficacy of the drug for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the drug is safe and effective.
 The FDA may grant deferrals for submission of data or full or partial waivers.

 Under the Prescription Drug User Fee Act, or PDUFA, as amended, each NDA must be accompanied by a user fee.
 The FDA adjusts the PDUFA user fees on an annual basis.
-According to the FDA's fiscal year 2018 fee schedule, effective through September 30, 2018, the user fee for an application requiring clinical data, such as an NDA, is \$2,421,495.
-PDUFA also imposes an annual prescription drug product program fee for human drugs (\$304,162).
+According to the FDA's fiscal year 2019 fee schedule, effective through September 30, 2019, the user fee for an application requiring clinical data, such as an NDA, is \$2,588,478.
+PDUFA also imposes an annual prescription drug product program fee for human drugs (\$309,915).
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.
 In addition, no user fees are assessed on NDAs for products designated as orphan drugs, unless the product also includes a non-orphan indication.

 The FDA reviews all NDAs submitted before it accepts them for filing and may request additional information rather than accepting an NDA for filing.
 The FDA must make a decision on accepting an NDA for filing within 60 days of receipt.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA.
-Under the goals and policies agreed to by the FDA under PDUFA, the FDA has ten months from the filing date in which to complete its initial review of a standard NDA and respond to the applicant, and six months from the filing date for a priority NDA.
+Under the goals and policies agreed to by the FDA under PDUFA, for a new molecular entity the FDA has ten months from the filing date in which to complete its initial review of a standard NDA and respond to the applicant, and six months from the filing date for a priority NDA.
 The FDA does not always meet its PDUFA goal dates for standard and priority NDAs, and the review process is often significantly extended by FDA requests for additional information or clarification.